Wrapped in Hope Shawl: Free Crochet Pattern

 Rows 56-60: Ch 2, TDC in each across, ES, RetP—42 TDC.

-Row 61(or BO Row): Work TSS bind off in each across.
-Fasten off, weave in ends.
+Row 61(or BO Row): Work a TSS bind-off in each across.
+Fasten off and weave in the ends.

 Border

-If you too would like to make and donate a shawl to Little Pink Houses of Hope please reach out to Christine Botelho.
-You can send her a direct message on her Instagram page or email her at [email protected].
+If you, too, would like to make and donate a shawl to Little Pink Houses of Hope, please get in touch with Christine Botelho.
+You can directly message her on her Instagram page or email her at [email protected]

-I hope you’ve had fun making your own version of the wrapped in hope crochet shawl?
-When you do make one or more from this pattern, do tag me with your progressed and finished photos.
+I hope you’ve enjoyed making your version of the wrapped-in Hope crochet shawl.
+When you make one or more from this pattern, tag me with your progressed and finished photos.